-The Company is controlled by the Board of Directors which, at 31 March 2015, comprised one Executive and three non-Executive Directors; one of whom is the non-Executive Chairman.
-Currently, the Board comprises one Executive and two non-Executive Directors, one of whom is the non-Executive Chairman.
+The Company is controlled by the Board of Directors which, at 31 March 2016, comprised one Executive and two non-Executive Directors; one of whom is the non-Executive Chairman.
 All Directors are able to take independent advice in furtherance of their duties if necessary.